 Hello and thanks for your interest in our annual Kripalu 5-day workshop/retreat in the late spring.

-We are delighted and honored to have this opportunity to share how we're applying neuroscience, Buddhist psychology, meditation and yoga to the transformation of trauma and addictions.
+We are delighted and honored to have this opportunity to share how we're applying neuroscience, Buddhist psychology, meditation and yoga to the transformation of trauma.

 Here we provide additional info beyond Kripalu's catalog and website description (linked to from Jim's bio page on Kripalu's site), including how our program differs from the Kripalu programs offered by Dana Moore and Bessel van der Kolk.
 We also suggest resources (websites, books, etc.) that you may find useful, whether you attended our programs or not.

 Please don't hesitate to email us with any questions or suggestions, or if you're interested in future programs of ours at Kripalu or elsewhere.
 (Remove 9s [there to prevent spam] and put 'Kripalu' in subject line: firstname.lastname@example.org or email@example.com)